The Kolmogorov-Zakharov Model for Optical Fiber Communication: Application to WDM

 In addition to the stationarity Assumption b), Gaussianity Assumption c) may also not hold in WDM.
-Both the GN and KZ models express $S_k(z)$ in terms of input statistics $\mu_{123456}(0)$.
-Although the signal distribution may converge to a joint Gaussian distribution during the evolution, the input distribution at $z=0$ (in the frequency domain) is arbitrary.
+In particular the input distribution is arbitrary.
 For non-Gaussian inputs, the cumulant $\kappa_{123456}(0)$ should be included.

 The correlations and non-Gaussian input statistics can be introduced into the GN and KZ models using $\mu_{ij}$ and $\kappa_{123456}$.
-We have
+Repeating the analysis in the paper, the GN and KZ PSDs in WDM are

 where